leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<AppearanceEndPosition>** *Position* **\</AppearanceEndPosition>**
 {{% /command %}}

 **Position** sets the in-game distance at the end point where the object appears.
-No object will emerge when this object passes by this object.
-It must also be greater than the value specified for **\<Appearance Start Position>**.
+The object will be hidden when the player's camera position passes this point.
+It must also be greater than the value specified for **\<AppearanceStartPosition>**.
 The unit is **meter**.

 *Note:* If this parameter is omitted, the object will emerge from the start of the game.